elastic/integrations/packages/oracle/docs/README.md

 ### System Statistics Metrics

 The System Global Area (SGA) is a group of shared memory structures that contain data and control information for one Oracle Database instance.
-Metrics concerning System Global Area (SGA) memory.
 Metrics concerning System Global Area (SGA) memory are mentioned below.

 **Exported fields**